gdorleon/prefixguard-llms/README.md

-## PrefixGuard LLMs: Efficient Detection of Hate Speech and Sexism
+## Efficient Detection of Hate Speech and Sexism

-This repository contains the reference implementation for the paper **PrefixGuard LLMs: Efficient Detection of Hate Speech and Sexism**.
+This repository contains the reference implementation for the paper on **Efficient Detection of Hate Speech and Sexism**.

-PrefixGuard uses **prefix tuning** (PEFT) to adapt a **frozen** Large Language Model (LLM) backbone for abusive language detection with *minimal trainable parameters*.
+The proposed method uses **prefix tuning** (PEFT) to adapt a **frozen** Large Language Model (LLM) backbone for abusive language detection with *minimal trainable parameters*.
 It supports both encoder-style backbones (BERT, RoBERTa) and decoder-style backbones (LLaMA, Llama 2).

 ---